victoria-ballesteros/Genome-Transition-Auto-MLl/docs/installation.md

 ### 5. Fetch large data (optional) & models (required)

 The `data/`, `data_ensembl/`, and `models/` directories are excluded from Git.
 Download the ZIP from Google Drive, extract it at the project root, and make sure the three folders sit alongside `README.md`.
+Deails about how to download and use data and models are available at doc/data_usage.md.

 ### 6. Run a quick self‑test